-WEQ-XXX-4.4.1 Regulation service may be metered by reporting real power change in each time step to follow the power up/down movement responding to the regulation signal and is bounded by the power regulation range committed by the service provider.

-WEQ-XXX-4.4.2 A performance score or performance index may be metrics used to measure the ability of a resource to closely follow the accuracy of the response.
-The performance score or performance index may be represented as a unit-less quantity between 0 and 1 or an accuracy percentage between 0 and 100.

-WEQ-XXX-4.4.2.1 The Governing Documents shall specify the calculation method for the performance score metric.
-The calculation period may be for each real-time market interval (e.g. 5 minutes or 15 minutes).

-WEQ-XXX-4.4.2.1.1 A resource’s average performance score over a certain period may be used to determine the service provider’s qualification for service and performance payment.

 WEQ-XXX-5 Frequency Response Service

 WEQ-XXX-5.1 Frequency Response Service may require a resource to provide active response of a resource based on locally measured or sensed changes in frequency

+WEQ-XXX-5.1 Electrical Attributes

-WEQ-XXX-5.1 The Governing Documents shall specify the electrical attributes for Frequency Response Service, if offered.
-Factors used to define the electrical attributes shall include but are not limited:
+The Governing Documents shall specify the electrical attributes for Frequency Response Service, if offered.
+Factors used to define the electrical attributes may include but are not limited:

+WEQ-XXX-5.1.1 Percent Droop

-WEQ-XXX-5.1.1 The percent droop or the amount of real power change for an increase or decrease of frequency over the performance period as expressed in units such as percent of megawatt per one tenth Hertz.
+The percent droop or the amount of real power change for an increase or decrease of frequency over the performance period as expressed in units such as percent of megawatt per one tenth Hertz.

+WEQ-XXX-5.1.2 Deadband

-WEQ-XXX-5.1.2 The deadband or the upper and/or lower frequency deviation threshold.
+The deadband or the upper and/or lower frequency deviation threshold.
 This attribute may be expressed in units such as Hertz, around nominal system frequency within which the resource will not perform frequency response and beyond which the resource will operate to correct a deviation.

+WEQ-XXX-5.1.3 Service Location

-WEQ-XXX-5.1.3 The location or region where the service is delivered in the electric system, typically the Balancing Area.
+The location or region where the service is delivered in the electric system, typically the Balancing Area.

+WEQ-XXX-5.2 Timing Attribute

-WEQ-XXX-5.2 The Governing Documents shall specify timing attributes.
-Factors used to define the timing attributes shall include but are not limited to:
+The Governing Documents shall specify timing attributes.
+Factors used to define the timing attributes may include but are not limited to:

+WEQ-XXX-5.2.1 Delivery Schedule

-WEQ-XXX-5.2.1 The delivery schedule or the start and end time to perform the service.
+The delivery schedule or the start and end time to perform the service.
 The delivery schedule may be specified with a start time and a duration (e.g., 1 hour or 4-hour periods).

+WEQ-XXX-.5.2.2 Delivery Schedule Notification

-WEQ-XXX-.5.2.2 The timing associated with the notification of the on-call schedule for the frequency response and can be known as the delivery schedule notification.
+The timing associated with the notification of the on-call schedule for the frequency response and can be known as the delivery schedule notification.

+WEQ-XXX-5.3 Performance Determinations

-WEQ-XXX-5.3 The Governing Documents shall specify performance determinations, including frequency response measurements
+The Governing Documents shall specify performance determinations, including frequency response measurements.

-WEQ-XXX-5.3.1 Frequency response measures may be established using a fixed time interval to determine initial response to a frequency deviation event.

-WEQ-XXX-5.3.2 Sustained frequency response may be used to establish an additional fixed interval that may be used to determine if frequency response is being sustained as desired.

 WEQ-XXX-6 Voltage Management Service

 WEQ-XXX-6.1 Voltage Management Services may require a resource to provide voltage support (raise or lower) within a specified upper and lower voltage range at an electrical location over a specified scheduled period

+WEQ-XXX-6.2 Electrical Attributes

-WEQ-XXX-6.2 The Governing Documents shall specify the electrical attributes for Frequency Response Service, if offered.
-Factors used to define the electrical attributes shall include but are not limited:
+The Governing Documents shall specify the electrical attributes for Frequency Response Service, if offered.
+Factors used to define the electrical attributes may include but are not limited: